*Some of the links in this post are affiliate links. For full information, please see our disclaimer here.

-If structured learning is your thing, Rocket Languages is one of the best apps to learn Japanese.
+If structured learning is your thing, Rocket Japanese is one of the best apps to learn Japanese.
 Through interactive audio lessons, you will start with useful Japanese phrases and work your way through the finer points of the Japanese language and culture.

 Covering lessons on grammar, vocabulary, writing, reading, listening, speaking, and even culture, Rocket Languages gives you a well-rounded Japanese education.
 Step-by-step videos also demonstrate how to write in Japanese.

-Rocket Languages is recommended for:
+Rocket Japanese is recommended for:

 - Structured learning

 - Beginners to intermediate learners looking for a balanced way to learn various aspects of Japanese, including writing and reading